AnselmeClergeot/FisoEngine/README.md

 * Useful functions at your disposal to help you improving your gameplay (tile-picking, etc.)

 ### Latest development news !
 **The beta release is avalaible!
-I am looking for testers to experiment this first version!**
+I am looking for testers to experiment this first version!**<br/>
+I am currently working on a performance algorythm to draw only tiles that aren't hide behind other tiles.

 ### F.A.Q
 * **Why should I use FisoEngine?**